JamesAPetts/ohif-viewer-XNAT-plugin/README.md

 Up to date viewer jars are available in the dist directory.

+**1.7.0*

+CornerstoneTools v3:
+- Upgraded to a pre-release of cornerstoneTools v3!
+On the surface not a lot will have appeared to change yet, appart from tool UX bellow.
+But the new major version of library opens the doors to lots of possibilities going forward.
+- Improved the speed of all ROI UI/caching.
+This will likely only be noticable in larger studies.
+- The image screenshot functionality has been removed whilst the OHIF foundation updates it to v3.
+When it returns we plan to be able to store the generated images to XNAT.

+Features:
+- Brush Tool: New segmentation mask brush tool from cornerstoneTools v3.
+One may multiple 3D segmentations, and they may overlap.
+There are instructions available in the help menu.
+Export to DICOM-SEG and NIFTI masks to XNAT will come in the future.

+UX:
+- Freehand Draw: No more shift clicking is required for 'pencil mode'.
+To draw using the pencil simply click and drag , release the mouse to close the ROI.
+Click-move-click to use polygon mode.
+You can now freely switch between the two modes during use.
+- Freehand Sculpter: No more ctrl-click needed.
+Double click near an ROI to select it.
+A live preview of the toolsize can be seen during use, making it a lot easier to do precision sculpting.
+Just try it!

+Bug-Fixes:
+- Fixes erroneous mapping of RTSTRUCT contours onto images for some edge case orientations.

 **1.6.2**
 UI:
 - Moved the smooth toggle to the viewport overlay, under sync.
 Smoothing is off by default.